Implicit Identity Leakage: The Stumbling Block to Improving Deepfake Detection Generalization: ID-unaware Deepfake Detection Model

-where BLENDING$(\cdot)$ denotes different blending methods (\emph{e.g.} Poisson blending \cite{poisson} and alpha blending \cite{face-x-ray}).
-Take alpha blending \cite{poisson} as an example: $I_F^\prime = I_F * M + I_S * (1-M)$.
-The artifact area position of $I_F^\prime$ is [$x_{t}$, $y_{t}$, $x_{t}+h$, $y_{t}+w$].
-Overall, with multi-scale sliding windows and different blending methods, MFS enriches artifact features in the training set.
-Generating fake images with ground truth of artifact area positions, MFS supports the training of our model.
+Overall, with multi-scale sliding windows and different blending methods, MFS generates fake images with ground truth of artifact area positions.
+It supports the training of our model and further enriches artifact features in the dataset.